AntoineAugusti/laravel-easyrec/README.md

 - `$actiontime`: An action time parameter that overwrites the current timestamp of the action.
 The parameter has the format "dd_MM_yyyy_HH_mm_ss".
 - `$itemtype`: An item type that denotes the type of the item (`IMAGE`, `BOOK` etc.).
 If not supplied, the default value `ITEM` will be used.

+#### Errors
+If an error occurs, an exception `Antoineaugusti\LaravelEasyrec\Exceptions\EasyrecException` will be thrown with one of the following code and message:
+- code 299: `Wrong APIKey/Tenant combination!`
+- code 301: `Item requires an id!`
+- code 303: `Item requires a description!`
+- code 304: `Item requires a URL!`
+- code 305: `Item requires a valid Rating Value!` (only when calling the `rate` method)
+- code 401: `A session id is required!`
+- code 912: `Operation failed! itemType XXX not found for tenant YYY`

 #### View
 This action should be raised if a user views an item.
 ##### Function signature